// From Hello World to IO Monad

 f2()

-We will use this approach to stack all the functions together.
-Each step’s function is defined inside the previous one, so we still end up with only one main function:
+We use this way to pile all functions together, and each step function is defined in the previous step, so there is still only one `main` function:

 def main():